Byeon Jun-soo

-Byeon Jun-soo (born 30 November 2001) is a South Korean footballer who plays as a centre-back for K League 1 side Gwangju FC and the South Korea national team.
+Byeon Jun-soo (born 30 November 2001) is a South Korean footballer who plays as a centre-back for K League 1 side Gimcheon Sangmu and the South Korea national team.

 Club career

 On July 23, 2020, he signed a contract with Daejeon Hana Citizen.

 Byeon made his K League 2 debut for Daejeon Hana Citizen on 31 October 2021, coming on as a substitute against Gyeongnam FC.

 On January 18, 2024, Byeon Jun-soo transferred to Gwangju FC.

+On January 15, 2026, Byeon Jun-soo transferred to Jeonbuk Hyundai Motors.
+Byeon has completed his registration as a Jeonbuk player and will enlist in the Armed Forces Athletic Corps (Gimcheon Sangmu) on the 19th.

 International career

 On 23 June 2025, He was called up to the South Korea national football team for the first time and participated 2025 EAFF E-1 Football Championship in July 2025.